-A Study of the Experimental Drug Rogaratinib (BAY1163877) vs Chemotherapy For Urothelial Carcinoma (cancer of the urinary tract)
+A Study of Experimental Medicine Rogaratinib (BAY1163877) vs Chemotherapy For Urothelial Carcinoma (cancer of the urinary tract)

 a study on Transitional Cell Carcinoma